 The JBL Endurance Sprint are somewhat comfortable headphones but take a lot of adjusting to find the right fit.
 They have a typical in-ear design but with larger than average ear hooks.
 The hooks are fairly malleable and fit well behind your ears, but the earbuds have a twist-to-lock wear procedure that can be a bit finicky and doesn't always create the best fit in the ears.
 They also do not come with as many tip sizes so they will feel like regular in-ears once you get the right fit which won't be ideal for all listeners.
-They should be comfortable enough for sports and casual listening, but they won't be the ideal headphones for really long listening sessions.
+Like the Plantronics BackBeat Fit, they should be comfortable enough for sports and casual listening, but they won't be the ideal headphones for really long listening sessions.

-These headphones come with a touch-sensitive control scheme that provides all the essential functions but can be a bit difficult to use accurately.
+These headphones come with a touch-sensitive control scheme that provides all the essential functions.
+However, it can be a bit difficult to use accurately, unlike the physical controls provided by the AKG N200 or V-MODA BassFit Wireless.
 The controls' layout is straightforward; swipe up and down on the right earbud for volume pressing, the JBL logo manages calls, pauses or plays your music and tapping 2 or 3 times skips and rewinds tracks.
 Unfortunately, the relatively small touch surface doesn't always track your swipes accurately.
 Swiping for volume would often rewind or skip tracks accidentally which can get quite frustrating when you're working out.
 The touch surface is also very sensitive so you may accidentally pause your music when adjusting the fit or have the headphones playing audio when you just dangle them around your neck which is a real pain when listening to audiobooks and podcasts.
 On the upside, the audio feedback when increasing volume or skipping tracks is decent.

 The JBL Endurance Sprint are very breathable headphones.
-Like most in-ears, they do not cover the outer ear, which remains relatively cool when exercising and working out.
+Like the Beats Powerbeats3 Wireless and most in-ears, they do not cover the outer ear, which remains relatively cool when exercising and working out.
 They do cover a bit more surface area than typical in-ears due to their ear-hook design but it's a negligible difference and won't make you sweat like on-ears or over-ears do.